British Home Championship: 1902: Tragedy at Ibrox

-1950: World Cup qualification
+1950–54: World Cup qualification

-The 1950 British Home Championship was used as a qualification group for the 1950 FIFA World Cup, with the teams finishing both first and second qualifying.
+The 1949–50 British Home Championship was used as a qualification group for the 1950 FIFA World Cup, with the teams finishing both first and second qualifying.
 England and Scotland were guaranteed the top two places and World Cup qualification with one match to go, when the Scottish Football Association declared that it would only go to the 1950 World Cup if they were the British champions.
 Scotland played England at Hampden Park on 15 April in the final game and lost 1–0 to a goal by Chelsea's Roy Bentley.
 Scotland finished second and withdrew from what would have been their first-ever World Cup appearance.

+The 1953–54 British Home Championship was used as a qualification group for the 1954 FIFA World Cup, with England and Scotland both qualifying.

-1967: Scotland become ‘World Champions’
+1967: Scotland become 'World Champions'

 The 1966–67 British Home Championship was the first since England's victory at the World Cup 1966.
 Naturally, England were favourites for the Championship title.
 In the end, the outcome of the entire Championship rested on the final game: England v Scotland at Wembley Stadium in London on 15 April.
 If England won or drew, they would win the Championship; if Scotland won, they would triumph.
 Scotland beat the World Cup winners 3–2.
-The match was followed by a large, but relatively harmless, pitch invasion by the jubilant Scottish fans, who were quick to waggishly declare Scotland the 'World Champions', as the game was England's first defeat since winning the World Cup.
+The match was followed by a large, but relatively harmless, pitch invasion by the jubilant Scottish fans, who were quick to waggishly declare Scotland the "World Champions", as the game was England's first defeat since winning the World Cup.
 The Scots' joke ultimately led to the conception of the Unofficial Football World Championships.

+1966–68: European Football Championship qualification

+One of the qualifying groups for the 1968 UEFA European Football Championship was formed by combining the results of the 1966–67 and 1967–68 editions of the British Home Championship.
+The group winners were England, who advanced to the UEFA Euro 1968 quarter-finals where they defeated Spain to qualify for the final tournament, hosted by Italy.